Fans Have Hilarious Response to Netflix Dropping You S2 At Midnight

 The season 2 is set to follow Joe Goldberg once again as he runs from his crazy past.
 Moving on he takes up a new identity and settling in Los Angeles.
 With the new persona, he is able to meets his love match.
 Netflix has talked about the new match as the enthusiastic chef and health guru, Love Quinn played by Victoria Pedretti.
 Unfortunately, for Joe, as he attempts to forge a new life with the love of his dreams, Love Quinn, he is forced to face his past again.

-In the recent post-Netflix has referred to Lov Quinn has is match, which makes you wonder if she is just as crazy as Joe or will she finally help him get out of the cycle.
+In the recent post, Netflix has referred to Lov Quinn as Joe's ultimate match, which makes you wonder if she is just as crazy as Joe or will she finally help him get out of the cycle.

 ALSO READ: The Witcher Season 1 Review: Henry Cavill's Netflix Series Could Be The New Game Of Thrones